matsengrp/phippery/README.md

 phage display.

-To analyze these results, we are looking for a peptide which consitantly has high enrichment.
+To analyze these results, we are looking for a peptide which consistently has high enrichment.
-However, parsing the signal from noise described above means we need to be clever in the experiental setup (controls, replicates etc), bookkeeping of important metadata and finally, our modeling.
+However, parsing the signal from noise described above means we need to be clever in the experimental setup (controls, replicates etc), bookkeeping of important metadata and finally, our modeling.
-Analysis methods for this type of data is described in *Methods*
+Analysis methods for this type of data is described in **Methods**

 `phippery` is a set of tools which will organize the data using the powerful `xarray` package to tie together important metadata, replicates, and samples -- all in one dataset to be easily queried.
-Given this common datastrucure, we can then compile set of tools which all take the same input to produce (hopefully interesting) results.
+Given this common data structure, we can then compile set of tools which all take the same input to produce (hopefully interesting) results.
 This is what we hope to accomplish here.